mtiller/ModelicaBook/text/source/behavior/equations.rst

 perform such manipulations.
 Instead, we are free to write the equations in whatever form we chose.
-If such manipulations are necessary in order to solve these equations, it is the tools responsibility to perform these manipulations, no the model developer.
+If such manipulations are necessary in order to solve these equations, it is the tools responsibility to perform these manipulations, not the model developer.

 This is important because, as we will show in later sections, we